simontran7/dev-notes/ds-and-algo/algorithm-techniques.md

     return slow
 ```

-## Reversing a Linked List Pattern
+## Reversing a Linked List Technique

 ### Use Case

-- The problem largely involves reversing pointers in a linked list
+* The problem largely involves reversing pointers in a linked list
-- You need a subroutine which involves classically reversing pointers in a linked list
+* You need a subroutine which involves classically reversing pointers in a linked list

 ### Template